jwiegley/emacs-async/README.md

 for more specific hosts (smtp, mails etc...)

-See [auth-source manual](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) for more infos.
+See [auth-sources manual](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) for more infos.

+NOTE: For all your async implementations in emacs-26+ versions that handle remote files (tramp), you will have to let-bind `async-quiet-switch` to `-q` to workaround a tramp bug that prevent `emacs -Q` to use [auth-sources](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) mechanism.

 ## Enable asynchronous compilation of your (M)elpa packages